heimrichhannot/contao-utils-bundle/docs/utils/pdf/pdf_writer.md

 # PDF Writer `huh.utils.pdf.writer`

-> PDF writer is deprecate and will be removed in a future version.
+> PDF writer is deprecated and will be removed in a future version.
 Please use PDFCreator instead

 Example to create a custom pdf.
 ```